We've all got our hobbies—pastimes we dedicate some of our spare time to because we find them fun or fulfilling.

 - Wait But Why built a business around Tim Urban’s humorous and insightful content.

 And you don't need to front the money for inventory either.
-Print-on-demand services offer a low-risk way to monetize your art by selling apparel and home decor.
-You just need to create mockups of your products to list online.
+Print-on-demand services offer a low-risk way to take advantage of your graphic design hobby.
+You'll just need to create mockups of your products to list online.